Macdor/SEUIF97/README.md

 * [Linux(x64)](./shared_lib/Linux): `libseuif97.so`

-**Interfaces and examples**

-Interfaces and examples are provided in the  [/demo/](./demo) directory, supporting a wide range of languages and environments

-*  C/C++, Python, C#, Java, Excel VBA, MATLAB, Rust, Fortran, Pascal, Golang, Modelica

 ## Functions of the SEUIF97 Shared Library

 The SEUIF97 library provides comprehensive functions for calculating water and steam properties, as well as the thermodynamic processes of steam turbines.